Davis, Randle double-doubles leads Pelicans past Suns 119-99

 RANDLE’S ROLE

 F Julius Randle is usually the leader of the Pelicans bench, but he has been thrust into the starting lineup several times.
 He started three times in place of injured Anthony Davis during a recent five-game road trip.
-He returned to the bench when Davis returned two games ago, but he was back in the starting lineup Saturday in place of injured Nikola Mirotic.
+He returned to the bench after Davis returned two games ago, but he was back in the starting lineup Saturday in place of injured Nikola Mirotic.
 Randle had 22 points and 16 rebounds.
+He has shot 64.9 percent from the floor the last three games

 UP NEXT